Skip to main content

 Good examples of exotic trees can be found here; their colour in autumn is spectacular.

-The Gillies St end can be accessed from Wackrow's Joinery's carpark.
+The Gillies St end can be accessed from beside Wackrow's Joinery's carpark.
 At first, Ann and the Tree Trust members would scramble down the bank using the drainage system to get down to the terrace where we had trees, but when Mr. Wackrow extended his building, he made a good track for us.
 We planted a row of tarata trees along the side of it, as it was bare and sandy.

 Year by year we would take a few more tree down and plant them on the grassy bank below the car park, then we planted along the bank, where there is now a collection of lovely trees.
 Cedars, bottlebrushes, banksias, camelias, griselinias, pseudopanaxes, nut trees, and a whole row of pittosporums.

 The Council mows the grass along the track about once a month, so there is an easy walk to the other end of the track opposite the Duke St hill.
+At present, this track has deteriorated badly and is now (2025) quite rough.
+It's still walkable though you do have to watch your footing.

 Unfortunately, in 2019 a large group of teenagers decided to use the track for BMX games.
 Their activity would have been praiseworthy if they'd done it somewhere else.
 As it is, the vandalism has set our bluebell project back by several years.
+The flowers also have to cope with tradescantia, which smothers everything if it's not cleared away periodically.
+We may have to accept that Cambridge bluebells grow only in Cambridge gardens.

 This product has been added to your cart